phax/phase4-peppol-standalone/README.md

 This an example standalone implementation of [phase4](https://github.com/phax/phase4) for the Peppol Network.

-This is a demo application and NOT ready for production use.
+This is a demo application and NOT ready for production use (of course phase4 itself is ready for production use).
 Use it as a template to add your own code.

 **Note:** because it is demo code, no releases are created - you have to modify it anyway.